 You must enter into a legally binding grant agreement with the Commonwealth.
-We use two types of grant agreements in this program.
-Our selection will depend on the size and complexity of your project.
-Each grant agreement has general terms and conditions that cannot be changed.
-Sample grant agreements are available on business.gov.au and GrantConnect.
 The grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.

 We must execute a grant agreement with you before we can make any payments.
 Execute means both you and the Commonwealth have signed the agreement.
 We are not responsible for any expenditure you incur until a grant agreement is executed.